Climacodon septentrionalis

 Climacodon septentrionalis, commonly known as the northern tooth fungus or the white rot fungus, is a species of shelf fungus in the phylum Basidiomycota.
 It is white in color and can be found in large clusters on the trunks of trees.
 This species is a plant pathogen native to North America.

 Taxonomy

-C. septentrionalis was originally described by Elias Magnus Fries in 1821 under the genus Hydnum.
+Climacodon septentrionalis was originally described by Elias Magnus Fries in 1821 under the genus Hydnum.
 It was later transferred to Climacodon in 1881 by Petter Karsten.